ArlynGajilanTR/ShiftSmart/SETUP_INSTRUCTIONS.md

 **Other Team Members:**

-You can also login as any Breaking News team member:
+You can also login as any Breaking News team member (password: `changeme`):

 | Name              | Email                                | Bureau | Role             |
 | ----------------- | ------------------------------------ | ------ | ---------------- |